 specific metric or key.
 If metric data is unavailable for the detection, the type of

-You can hide or acknowledge the detection or click Investigate This Detection to navigate to the detection detail page.
+- You can acknowledge or tune the detection or click Investigate This Detection to navigate to the detection detail page.

 Most of the data that you need to understand, validate, and investigate a detection appears on the detection detail page: tables of relevant metric data, record transactions, and links to raw packets.